 - Mountain View Book Buzz – This club reads and talks about popular fiction.
 Meets monthly on the second Tuesday at 6 pm at the Southwest Branch in Mountain View.

 The library provides free notary service to our community.
-A notary is available at the Newton, St. Stephens, Southwest, and Claremont locations.
+A notary is available at the Newton, Southwest and Claremont locations.
 Click here to see locations.

 - Notary services are free of charge.

 - Patrons will need to have their driver’s license or passport as a proof of identity.

 - All parties signing the document must be present.

 - Appointment times are suggested.
 Please call the branch most convenient to you.

 Our reference team is here to empower you in your knowledge quest, with expert guidance to provide you access to a broad, in-depth range of authoritative information, resources and collections.